 Tulane’s wireless network is a dedicated resource for Tulane students, faculty, and staff.
-Learn more about obtaining wireless access for your computer or mobile devices by visiting http://tulane.edu/tsweb/wireless.cfm, calling the help desk at (504) 862-8888, or visiting the Technology Service Center in the Central Building (Fogelman Arena) Room 103.
+Learn more about setting up wireless access for your computer or mobile devices by visiting http://tulane.edu/tsweb/wireless, calling the Technical Support and Network Operations Center (TSNOC) at (504) 862-8888, or visiting the service desk at the Technology Connection in the Lavin-Bernick Center

 There is wireless coverage throughout the Uptown and Health Sciences Center campuses.
 All common areas and classrooms offer Wi-Fi as well as all residence hall rooms and common areas on the Uptown campus.
 Deming Pavilion residence hall on the Downtown campus offers wireless in the common areas only.
 Residence halls on both campuses offer one Ethernet connection for each occupant.

 Students are not allowed to use routers to broadcast personal wireless networks.
 These rogue networks can interfere with the primary wireless network.